Psyche In Depth

 After completing the training on their assigned data, each client emits a p2p broadcast to all other clients containing their training results and a cryptographic commitment that binds them to those results.

-As the training results are recieved from other clients, they are downloaded to be later incorporated into the current model.
+As the training results are received from other clients, they are downloaded to be later incorporated into the current copy of the model of each client.

 Witnessing